kmezhoud/bioCancer/README.md

 As Radiant, CancerPOrtal is licensed under the <a href="http://www.tldrlegal.com/l/AGPL3" target="\_blank">AGPLv3</a>.
 The documentation and videos on this site and the radiant help files are licensed under the creative commons attribution, non-commercial, share-alike license <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank">CC-NC-SA</a>.

 As a summary, the AGPLv3 license requires, attribution, including copyright and license information in copies of the software, stating changes if the code is modified, and disclosure of all source code.
-Details are in the COPYING file.